Censorship in Bahrain

 The Kingdom of Bahrain is deemed ‘Not Free’ in terms of Net Freedom and Press Freedom by Freedom House.
-The 2016 World Press Freedom Index by Reporters Without Borders ranked Bahrain 162nd out of 180 countries.
+The 2016 World Press Freedom Index by Reporters Without Borders ranked Bahrain 162nd out of 180 countries, noting that "freedom of expression does not exist in Bahrain".

 Bahrain is a constitutional monarchy led by the Khalifa royal family.
 Criticized by numerous organizations for its censorship of information and repression of its people, it has become notorious for jailing journalists.

 Constitutional laws regarding censorship

 The Constitution of the Kingdom of Bahrain outlines freedoms of expression, press and telecommunications in Articles 23–26.

 Article 23 states that citizens are “free to express their opinion and publish it … provided it does not violate the fundamentals of the Islamic faith or the unity of the country and does not provoke sectarianism or communalism.”

 Article 24 claims that “freedom of press, printing and publishing is guaranteed.”

 Article 26 posits that “freedom to use postal correspondence, telegraph and telephone is guaranteed as also their secrecy.
 Correspondence will not be censored or its secrets revealed except in cases stated in law.”

 Many journalists argue that these clauses are open-ended and can be arbitrarily interpreted by Bahraini officials.
 Various sources claim that in practice these rights are not upheld.